50% Off - Book Now - Limited Time Only

 If a Pool Safety Inspector finds a pool does not meet the swimming pool spa fences and barriers safety requirements, a Form 26 Non-Conformity Notice is issued, allowing the property up to 90 days to complete any necessary rectification works.

-In 2016, NSW laws required all properties with a swimming pool or spa pool to comply with the pool safety laws with valid safety certification, such as
+In 2016, New South Wales laws required all properties with a swimming pool or spa pool to comply with the pool safety laws with valid safety certification, such as

-In New South Wales, pool compliance certificates are issued by council or certified swimming pool inspectors.
+In NSW, pool compliance certificates are issued by council or certified swimming pool inspectors.

 This certificate needs to be renewed every 3 years.